phetsims/phet-info/doc/typescript-quick-start.md

 7. We currently have "strict" turned on in tsconfig-core.json.
 Individual repos may want to temporarily disable this when porting to TypeScript.
 New simulations should prefer strict:true.
 8. Ambient type definitions are provided in chipper/phet-types.d.ts
+9. Transitive dependencies are not tracked correctly in the build system.
+This bug has been reported to TypeScript.
+Details in https://github.com/phetsims/chipper/issues/1067

 ### About Strings
 Chipper's `grunt update` creates a *.js file for the simulation strings module and requires string accesses via a particular